waqarabbas123/Simple-Quiz-Example-of-JS/README.md

 #__Simple Quiz

-Using the logic of javascript we make a simple project. like that :  simple calculator , tic-tac-toe , to-do-list etc.
+Using the logic of javascript we make a simple project. like that :  simple calculator , tic-tac-toe , to-do-list etc